 Following the war, Ford began a law practice and became involved in Republican politics.
 It was during one of his modeling jobs after the war that he met his future wife, Elizabeth Anne Bloomer, who was called Betty.
 His passion for football was so keen that during their honeymoon in 1948, Ford took his new bride to a Michigan State Rose Bowl playoff game against Northwestern University.
 That same year, he was elected to Congress; his career included service on the Warren Commission that investigated President John F. Kennedy’s assassination.
 In December 1973, President Richard Nixon chose Ford as his vice president after Spiro Agnew resigned following charges of tax evasion.
 In 1974, Nixon himself resigned in the face of impeachment by Congress over the Watergate burglary scandal.
 Ford took the oath of office on August 9, 1974.

 On September 5, 1975, in Sacramento, California, a woman named Lynette “Squeaky” Fromme attempted to shoot Ford, but the gun misfired.
 Seventeen days later, on September 22, Ford narrowly escaped another assassination attempt when Sara Jane Moore tried to kill the president in San Francisco.
 Fromme, a drug-addled Charles Manson cult follower, and Moore, a mentally unstable former FBI informant who fell into fringe revolutionary politics, both targeted Ford as a symbol of their hatred for the political establishment.
-Both women were caught and imprisoned for life.
+Both women were caught and imprisoned.

 Ford was responsible for governing the nation in the aftermath of the divisive Vietnam War and the Watergate scandal.
 In an effort to put the past behind the nation, he pardoned Nixon immediately upon becoming president.
 According to White House historians, Ford described his administration’s policies as “moderate in domestic affairs, conservative in fiscal affairs, and internationalist in foreign affairs.”